cmg-york/istardt/docs/xml_deserialization_system.md

 ### Step 2: Unmarshaller Setup
 1. IStarUnmarshaller creates and configures a Jackson XmlMapper
-2. It registers the IStarTModule with the mapper
+2. It registers the IStarDTXModule with the mapper
 3. The module registers all custom deserializers for domain classes

 ### Step 3: Parse XML to Raw Domain Objects